jefdewitt/jekyll_portfolio/_posts/2016-11-01-why-start-now.markdown

 date:   2016-11-01 07:29:11 -0400
 categories: jekyll update
 ---
 Do I really want to add to the din of opinions on the Internet?
-Not really.
+Nope.
 Yet having read buttloads of blogs and technology documentation I see real language hurdles in how ideas are conveyed and I think I can help.
 Technology should be accessible by all, right?
 It should make our lives easier, not harder.

 As I become a better developer I repeatedly encounter that I actually understand processes and strategies better than I initially thought I did based on the language I interpreted.
 But when someone asks for a proof-of-concept (POC), for example, instead of just simple 'proof' I get lost.
 So, dispossessing the requisite nomenclature, I still feel left behind a lot.